diskerror/Typed/README.md

 Input can be an object or an array.
 A NULL or FALSE will set the *Typed* object to it's default values.

 ### replace
-This method is simalar to the "assign" method except that unmatched keys from the input are left untouched.
+This method is similar to the "assign" method except that unmatched keys from the input are left untouched.

 ### merge
 This method is similar to "replace" above except that it clones the current object and then replaces matching values with the input values and returns the new Typed object.